nyantec/sensorlog/README.md

 Let's assume that we're running on such an offline system that requires the system time to be configured by a field operator.
-Consider the case where the operator incorrectly enters a system time far in the future and later, after noticing the mistake, re-configures the system time to the correct value.
+Consider the case where the operator incorrectly enters a system time far in the future and later, after noticing the mistake, changes the system time to the correct value.

-How should a service like esensord handle such a scenario?
-Simply continuing to serve the existing data with the timestamps on record is clearly incorrect.
-While one could come up with many strategies for re-writing the existing data to correct for the time offset, such a solution would be very expensive and a bit error prone to implement in practice.
+How should a service like esensord behave in this scenario?
+Simply continuing to serve the existing data with the incorrect timestamps on record is clearly not a good solution.

+While one could come up with many strategies for re-writing the existing data to correct for the time offset, such a solution would be a bit expensive and error prone to implement in practice.

-To solve this problem, esensord offers a 'clock watchdog'.
+Instead, esensord offers a 'clock watchdog'.
 When you enable the clock watchdog, esensord will watch the system clock and trigger the watchdog once it detects a large jump in time (in either direction).

 The watchdog can run in either of two modes called 'panic' and 'wipe'.
 In the 'panic' mode, esensord will simply exit with an error message when the watchdog is triggered.
 In the 'wipe' mode, triggering the watchdog will result in all stored measurement data to be deleted.

-Here is how to enable the clock watchdog in 'panic' mode with a trigger delta of 30 minutes:
+Here is how to enable the clock watchdog in 'panic' mode and set it up to trigger if the time jumps forwards by more than 7 days or backwards by more than 10 minutes.

     $ esensord \
       --clock_watchdog panic \
+      --clock_watchdog_trigger_forward 7days \
-      --clock_watchdog_trigger_delta 30min \
+      --clock_watchdog_trigger_backward 10min \
       ...

-Note that esensord can not differentiate between having been shut down and re-started and a jump in system time.
-That means that shutting down the esensord service for a long period and then re-starting it will result in a false positive watchdog trigger.

-Hence the clock watchdog should only be used on systems that are expected to run 24/7.
-Also, the watchdog trigger delta value should be set to a value that is larger than the longest expected downtime required for e.g. a software update.
+Note that esensord can not differentiate between having been re-started and a forward jump in system time.
+That means that shutting down the esensord service for a long period and then re-starting could result in a false positive watchdog trigger.
+To prevent this, the clock watchdog foward trigger value should bebe set to a value that is larger than the longest expected downtime.

 HTTP API